-A number of workers were killed.
+The government and the mine owners, represented by the CM, agreed to use the police to try to calm the situation and get workers back to their shafts.
+The police behaved brutally, but despite severe beatings, the workers continued with the strike on August 13 and managed to put other mines out operation. police opened fire on a peaceful procession of African workers who were marching from East Rand to Johannesburg, an incident that became known as Bloody Tuesday, in which a number of workers (How many?) were killed.
 At one mine, workers went down the mine and staged a sit-in until they were forced out by the police.
 32 of the 45 mines on the Rand were affected.
-Marks and other executive members of the Union were arrested, leaving the strikers leaderless.
+JB Marks and other executive members of the Union were arrested, leaving the strikers leaderless.